esl/MongooseIM/doc/developers-guide/Basic-iq-handler.md

 * `pararell` registers the handler without spawning a new process, a new process will be spawned for each incoming stanza

 ## Test your handler

-* Go to `big_tests/tests` and create a test suite for your handler
+Go to `big_tests/tests` and create a test suite for your handler.
-* Implement the test case for success and failure.
+Implement the test case for success and failure.
 Our IQ handler is enabled only for one domain, which is `localhost`.
 We will register two users, which are predefined in `$REPO/big_tests/test.config`:

 ```erlang
 {alice, [